Careless Driving Charge Ontario

 👉How long does careless driving stay on record in Ontario?

-A conviction for careless driving charge stays with you for three years (from a conviction date).
+A conviction for careless driving charge stays with you forever.

 👉How to get out of a careless driving ticket in Ontario?